 Later that evening she served me burnt sausages and very brown crispy chips.

-My holiday was nearing its end and with only a couple of days left in the village I’d given up hope of getting a good photo of quarter to three feet.
-I’d taken plenty of shots but I hadn’t pulled off the perfect one.
-You really do have to snap your camera when the target feet are flat on the ground.
+My holiday was nearing its end, and with only a couple of days left in the village I’d given up hope of getting a good photo of a quarter to three feet.
+I’d taken plenty of shots, but I hadn’t pulled off the perfect one.
+You do have to snap your camera when the target feet are flat on the ground.

 Then one night we went to a restaurant not far from our home.

 Not the perfect quarter to three feet stance but not too bad.
 It would do to substantiate my theory.